MacHu-GWU/findref-project/README.rst

     # enter the interactive terminal app
     $ fr

-Then you can follow the hint and enter your query to search, it support fuzzy search, ngram search.
+Then you can follow the hint and enter your query to search, it support fuzzy search, ngram search (See 🚀 `Demo <install>`_)

 It will ask you to wait for building the search index for the first time.
 After that, it will be very fast to search.